-When installed and used correctly, natural gas is safe and convenient.
-But gas leaks can occur.
-These leaks can lead to physical symptoms and, in some cases, the gas can cause carbon monoxide poisoning in people and animals.
+With correct installation and use, natural gas is safe and convenient.
+However, gas leaks can occur in the home and elsewhere.
+A leak can lead to physical symptoms.
+In some cases, it can cause carbon monoxide poisoning in people and animals.

 According to the American Gas Association, over 73 million residential, commercial, and industrial premises in the United States use natural gas.
 It is highly flammable, and gas leaks increase the risk of fire and explosion.

 If people suspect a gas leak, it is essential that they evacuate the area immediately, and call 911, the local fire department, or the utility company’s emergency line.